Senate hearing will focus on East Palestine and other recent rail disasters

 "It's not just the people in eastern Ohio that are looking for answers or (across the border) in Pennsylvania," Carper says.
 "People all over the country.
 This story has drawn incredible attention and ...
 I think people are just anxious across the country to find out that the right thing is being done by Norfolk Southern, by EPA," and by other federal, state and local agencies.

+Shaw is expected to tell the panel he is 'deeply sorry' for the derailment

-In prepared remarks obtained by NPR, Norfolk Southern CEO Alan Shaw is expected to tell the committee, "I am deeply sorry for the impact this derailment has had on the people of East Palestine and surrounding communities, and I am determined to make it right."
+In prepared remarks obtained by NPR, Shaw is expected to tell the committee, "I am deeply sorry for the impact this derailment has had on the people of East Palestine and surrounding communities, and I am determined to make it right."

 Norfolk Southern is trying to get out in front on the safety issue ahead of what is expected to be an intense grilling of Shaw on his company's safety record, announcing several steps the railroad is taking in an effort to improve safety.